dougpm/gcp_toolkit/README.md

 git clone https://github.com/dougpm/gcp_toolkit.git
 ```

-Then import it in you code
+Then import it in your code:

 ```python
 import gcp_toolkit as gtk